jmeppley/py-metagenomics/databases/README.md

  * tantan
  * python with modules: biopython, numpy

-The above (except for make and perl, which are standard on most systems) will be installed already if you installe py-metagenomics using conda or if you use the provied conda.yml file:
+You can install all of these with conda.
+The included conda/yaml file includes everything but make and perl which are standard on most unix-like systems.
+To set up an environemnt run:

     conda env create -p ./conda.env -f conda.yaml

+This will create a folder named conda.env that contains all the dependencies you need.

+Next, run:

+    conda activate ./conda.env

+This will "activate" the environment and make all the tools accessible to your command shell.
+If your system does not have make and/or perl installed, you can also install those with conda.
+Once the environment is activated, run:

+    conda install -c conda-forge perl make

+(You can omit "-c conda-forge" if you have the channel already configured.)

 # DB specific options #
 ## KEGG ##